Helen Reddy, Still Every ’Woman,’ Comes to Ptown

-She made the history books with her #1 Grammy-winning hit "I Am Woman" and found it easy to withdraw from show business to practice hypnotherapy.
+She made the history books with her #1 Grammy-winning hit "I Am Woman," then found it easy to withdraw from show business to practice hypnotherapy.

 That’s what the "Queen of 70s Pop" Helen Reddy did 10 years ago moving back to her homeland Australia.
 The time spent away from the stage was not entirely a complete escape from her singing career.
 Reddy spent some of her retirement reflecting on her life which led to her 2006 autobiography "The Woman I Am."